Joe Bennett (writer): Career

-Bennett is a seasoned hitchhiker and has a dog called Blue.
-He has previously had two dogs called Baz and Jess.
-He is fond of dogs and this is reflected in the titles and cover art of many of his books.
+Bennett is fond of dogs and this is reflected in the titles and cover art of many of his books.

-He has been in segments on the New Zealand comedy show Moon TV hosted by "That Guy" Leigh Hart in a segment called "Bookzone: A Show About Books".
+He featured in the New Zealand comedy show Moon TV hosted by "That Guy" Leigh Hart in a segment called "Bookzone: A Show About Books".

 In December 2011 he appeared in the media for refusing to evacuate his Lyttelton home as ordered by the Christchurch City Council due to fears of falling rocks if another earthquake was to occur.

+Awards

+At the Canon Media Awards 2011, Bennett won New Zealand Columnist of the Year for the fifth time.